276 results (0.116 seconds)

 The Graduate Certificate in Research Methodology equips students to apply sophisticated research skills to complex issues such as the development of a research proposal, gathering of and conceptual processing of research material, and the presentation of a research artefact, such as a dissertation.

 This qualification will prepare you with high-level specialist knowledge to provide counselling and referral services to clients with alcohol and other drugs issues.
 This course will also equip you with the skills to offer realistic and achievable pathways to clients, improving their lives and enabling their re-engagement with their family, the community and the workforce.

 The Doctor of Philosophy is a higher degree by research.
 The purpose of the Doctor of Philosophy is to qualify individuals who apply a substantial body of knowledge to research, investigate and develop new knowledge, in one or more areas of investigation, scholarship or professional practice.

-This training program provides a set of skills for working with clients who have gambling problems.
-It is an online course ideally suited to those already working as counsellors, financial counsellors or case-workers.
-It will also assist other health professionals who want to develop specialised skills to support clients, and their families with gambling issues.
+This course is industry endorsed and will provide you with a set of skills for working with clients who have gambling problems.
+An online course, ideally suited to those already working as counsellors, financial counsellors or case-workers, it would also assist other health professionals who want to develop specialised skills to support clients and their families with gambling issues.